rjdirisio/pyvibdmc/docs/analysis.rst

    # cds, dws = tutorial_sim.get_wfns([2500,3500,4500,5500,6500,7500,8500,9500]) # perfectly valid, but tiresome
    increment = 1000
    cds, dws = tutorial_sim.get_wfns(np.arange(2500,9500+increment,increment)) # for those familiar with numpy
+   # cds is now a (n,m,3) numpy array of coordinates, where n is number of walkers * number of wave functions

 Projecting the Probability Density onto a desirable coordinate
 -----------------------------------------------------------------